-In the text below find all useful info on the best ways of getting between these two cities.
+In the text below find detailed info on getting between Zagreb and Split.

-The distance from Zagreb to Split is 408 kilometers.
-The route will take you from the capital through continental Croatia to the coast.
-You can expect approximately a 4-hour drive, depending on traffic.
+The distance between Zagreb and Split is 408 kilometers.
+If driving between these two cities, you can expect approximately a 4-hour drive, depending on the traffic.

 However, you can choose to drive along the old highway between Zagreb and Split but this will take you longer because of speed restrictions.
 This is ideal is you have more time and you can explore the small places along the way such as Rastoke, Plitvice and Korenica.